 - Remain enrolled at the university for the duration of the course

-- Each academic unit may submit one (1) candidate to GPS
+- Each academic unit may submit one (1) candidate to Graduate and Postdoctoral Studies (GPS).

-- Following an internal pre-selection trial, McGill may submit one (1) application to the Board of MCFR as the final candidate.
+- Following an internal pre-selection screening, McGill may submit one (1) application to the Board of MCFR as the final candidate.

 - The Board will appoint a committee for this purpose, which will be responsible for making a recommendation to the rest of the Board members.